jananidelli14/Classification-on-fire-smoke/README.md

 ---

-## 🏁 Summary
+##  Summary

 * Built a 3-class image classifier for **Fire / Smoke / Normal**.
 * Used **ImageNet-pretrained CNNs** with transfer learning.
 * Evaluated four architectures; **MobileNetV2** performed best with ~93% validation and 95% test accuracy.
-* This provides a strong baseline and confirms that the dataset is suitable for fire/smoke recognition, supporting the next stage of YOLO-based fire and smoke detection.
+* This provides a strong baseline and confirms that the dataset is suitable for fire/smoke recognition.